 Wild animals will usually try and flee from fire.
-However, fences, the speed of the fire and their ability to move rapidly will affect how successful they are in their escape.
+However, their success in escaping will depend on the speed of the fire, how fast the animals can move and if there are fences blocking their escape.

 Some wild animals may be caught in the fire and die.
 Others may survive but are so seriously injured they need to be humanely destroyed to prevent further suffering